gjedeer/all-in-one-event-calendar/readme.txt

 * Fixed: Open Graph meta tags now matches correct dates and URLs for recurrent events.
 * Fixed: Prevents duplicate post IDs from being passed to update_meta_cache() after searching for events, creating a much smaller database query.
 Thanks to @zrothauser for the fix.
 * Fixed: Removed use of deprecated WP function (get_currentuserinfo()).
+* Fixed: Removed link from event's view when event was imported from a CSV/ICS file.

 = Version 2.5.16 =
 * Improved: Changed some error messages for Ticketing and API access.